Best Place to Travel in Annapurna Nepal

 Ghandruk village trek

-Ghandruk village trek is the short trek that provides the majestic view of the most beautiful and holy mountains Machhapuchhre (Fishtail) and Annapurna (south).
+Ghandruk village trek is a short trek that provides the majestic view of the most beautiful and holy mountains Machhapuchhre (Fishtail) and Annapurna (south).
 It is the second-largest village in Nepal which takes 5 days to roam around.
 This village is inside ACAP.
 It provides the view of exotic flora and fauna, diverse vegetation, people along with their cultures, tradition, festivals, dances, housing style, and overall lifestyle which attracts both indoor and outdoor tourists around the globe.
 It is also a route for Annapurna trek, Jomsom Trek and Mustang Trek.
 To view more details and possible itineraries, you can visit our handsome package.

 Annapurna Sanctuary Trek